Founder: Sarah Wilson

 Before founding The Global Faculty, I worked in international education for over 20 years.
 I graduated with an MA (hons) from the University of St. Andrews and also hold postgraduate qualifications in Person-Centred Counselling, and Career Development and Guidance.
 I am a graduate of the IECA Summer Training Institute and have completed classes in college counselling for international students at UCLA with distinction.

 I am a trained CTI Co-Active coach and use techniques from this powerful methodology in my work with students, especially as we are exploring what future path might be right for them before beginning the application process.
-My background as an English specialist has been particularly valuable in my work with students on their personal statements and application essays, and also in honing their ability to communicate effectively in interviews.
+My background as an English specialist is particularly valuable in my work with students on their essential application documentation, and also in honing their ability to ace interviews.

-I have considerable experience working with homeschooling students or those whose educational background may have, for various reasons, taken a more convoluted route.
+I have considerable experience working with homeschooling and online learning students.
 Most universities are very open to admitting students with less traditional academic profiles and I can guide families in making sure that all their experiences are presented fully and effectively.
-As their International University Advisor, I work closely with one of the world’s leading international homeschooling and distance learning organisations.

 My students are ambitious global citizens; they go on to attend highly respected schools and universities all over the world.
 Many speak multiple languages and have friends from a diverse array of different cultures and backgrounds.
 They study, work, find internships and explore gap years across the globe.
 You can read some of their stories on this page.

 I enjoy working with every single one of them and often learn as much from them as they may do from me.
 I consider it a privilege, and a great responsibility, to help to guide them successfully towards the next stage in their life.